sdsc-training/bootcamps/Acessing-and-Running-TSCC-Jobs-01-24-2019/README.md

 **8:30  Registration and Continental Breakfast** **9:00 - 10:45 am   Part I: Technical Overview **

-1. Overview (Presented by: Dr. Ron Hawkins, Ph.D.)
+1. Overview,  Presented by: Dr. Ron Hawkins, Ph.D.) [
 [ Download more info ...](tscc_overview) ]
 * Overview of condo/hotel, various architectures of condo nodes and gpus, data mover node
 * How do I apply?